oferwald/transposh/readme.txt

 5. Widget style selection

 == Changelog ==
+= 2009/08/03 - 0.3.2 =
+ * Fixed issue with plugin that made login unavailable at some situations
+ * Fixed issue with static first page
+ * Manual translate will not make progress bar move
 = 2009/07/27 - 0.3.1 =
  * Much faster caching of auto translation results on server with reduced server load
  * Mark active language in the widget for css usage